0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 		},
 ```

-"subPrefix": specifies the topic used to publish command to the *Control* module.
+"subPrefix": specifies the topic used to publish commands to the *Control* module.

 "report": {"enabled": 1} enables the reporting feature. {"enabled": 0} disables it.